 How long does it take to complete all areas of the IoT Decision Framework?

 If you already have all the information, it can take as little as an hour to go over the framework.
-For example, if you know who your target audience is, have identified all of your users, and created all their personas, then going through the UX Decision Area will be a breeze.
+For example, if you know your target audience, have identified all of your users, and created all their personas, then going through the UX Decision Area will be a breeze.

 The same is true for all the other Decision Areas.
-If you don’t have the information, then it will take you longer to complete the framework because you have to complete some research.
-That is one of the biggest benefits of using a framework: the IoT Decision Framework can help you understand where you need to conduct research.
+If you don’t have the information, it will take you longer to complete the framework because you must complete some research.
+That is one of the biggest benefits of using this framework: the IoT Decision Framework can help you understand where you need to conduct research.

 In a way, it will provide you with a roadmap for your product team on what research activities you need to define, where you need buy-in from internal stakeholders, the areas you need to discuss with engineering, how to approach security, and how to engage your policy team.